MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 ### Who is responsible for what?

 > Who are the people responsible and who keeps the pulse of the rituals?
 > _As you might not even have the people yet, this is something you'll need to figure out over time.
-Alas, make it a habit to make sure there is 1 person responsible for keeping pulse on any task or initiative lest you end up with the [story of Everybody, Somebody, Anybody & Nobody](https://i.pinimg.com/originals/8a/1d/73/8a1d73ef7261e9c6f1bcdcaab2b5153c.jpg)._
+Alas, make it a habit to make sure there is 1 person responsible for keeping the pulse on any task or initiative lest you end up with the [story of Everybody, Somebody, Anybody & Nobody](https://i.pinimg.com/originals/8a/1d/73/8a1d73ef7261e9c6f1bcdcaab2b5153c.jpg)._

 ### Member journey